-- Is easy to use and understand.
+- Be easy to use and understand.

-- Is available in their native language.
+- Use their native language.

 The B2B customer isn’t buying as a consumer—she’s buying because it’s her job.
-She wants to get in, find what she needs, and get out, so she can move on to the next task in her busy day.
+She wants to get in, find what she needs, and get out so she can move on to the next task in her busy day.
 To that end, she doesn’t want to see:

 - A standalone solution that doesn’t talk to SAP at all.

 - A solution that relies entirely on batch updates to sync B2B eCommerce with SAP.

 - A solution that is poorly architected and will create a heavy workload for the IT staff down the road.

 - A solution that will take 9-18 months to implement.

 3. Your IT managers and SAP admins

 Where the IT executive looks at the company’s IT ecosystem from 30,000 feet, the IT manager (or SAP admin) is the boots on the ground when it comes to SAP ERP.
 She deals with ABAP, transport, master data, and more—day in, day out.
 Her concerns are very specific when it comes to B2B eCommerce.
 Here’s what she’s looking for in a B2B eCommerce solution.